FTBTeam/docs/docs/mods/FTB Chunks/Introduction.md

 # Minimap

-The minimap in FTB Chunks is situated in the top-right corner of the screen, displaying information about the environment around the player.
+The minimap in FTB Chunks is situated in the top-right corner of the screen, displaying information about the player and the environment.

-It can also show coordinates or other positional information.

 ![Minimap](./_assets/Minimap/minimap.png "The minimap displays information about the environment")